MatthewGasin/SampleGatsby/README.md

 The layout contains the Header and Card List components, which each have their own CSS modules and Contentful GraphQL data queries.
 The Card List contains 3 Card components.

+The CMS has two Content Models, one for the Color Cards and another for the Header Colors.
+The Color Card has its title (which is unique and required), as well as a description and image.
+The Header Color only has a title.

 ### Todo
 * Work on better scalability for various screens and mobile.
 This would include:
   * Dynamic multicolor background instead of the current static one